 Failure to report the qualifying chemicals to the proper agencies could lead to regulatory violations.
 All organizations are required to process hazardous materials (HM) through the Hazardous Materials Supply Operations (HMSO) BLDG 2954.
 Organizations should adhere to a 14 day on-hand supply of hazardous materials as required by the organization to accomplish the mission.
-This allows for annual regulatory reporting in accordance with Emergency Planning and Community Right-to-Know Act (EPCRA) and cradle-to-grave management of hazardous materials.
+This allows for required annual regulatory reporting in accordance with Emergency Planning and Community Right-to-Know Act (EPCRA) and "cradle-to-grave" management of hazardous materials.

-- Step 1: Obtain approval from EMD prior to purchasing new types of HM.
-(Products that are new to the installation and have never been processed through the HMSO in the past.) - Step 2: Ensure vendor/manufacturer provides a copy of the SDS with the HM purchased. - Step 3: Ensure all HM is delivered, or taken to the HMSO for processing through the HM database and labeled. - Step 4: Ensure all materials are properly marked to identify contents and stored in accordance with the SDS. - Step 5: When HM has been used, the user must return the label to the HMSO to adjust the organization's inventory.
+- Step 1 Obtain approval from EMD prior to purchasing new types of HM.
+(Products that are new to the installation and have never been processed through the HMSO in the past.) - Step 2 Ensure vendor/manufacturer provides a copy of the Safety Data Sheet (SDS) with the HM purchased. - Step 3 Ensure all HM is delivered or taken to the HMSO for processing through the HM database and labeled. - Step 4 Ensure all materials are properly marked to identify contents and stored in accordance with the SDS, and secondary containers are labelled in accordance with 29 CFR 1910.1200(f). - Step 5 When HM has been used, the user must return the label to the HMSO to adjust the organization's inventory.

-- A. All flammable materials and aerosols must be stored in a flammable locker/connex. - B. All corrosive materials must be stored in a corrosive cabinet. - C. Ensure containers are kept closed, and in its original container. - D. Always practice First In First Out (FIFO) to avoid creating excess waste. - E. A chemical inventory must be posted on the front of the flammable cabinet. - F. It is the responsibility of the user to ensure all HM is properly labelled, have a current SDS on file and available for each product, know and understand the contents. - EMD has a limited amount of space to store excess HM for reissue.
-Contact EMD for an appointment in assisting with large quantities of excess hazardous materials.
-We will not accept "truck loads" of excess HM. - Hazardous Materials may only be transported in a GOV, GSA or properly placarded contractor vehicle per: DTR 4500.9-R, Chapter 204 (B)(3)(a).
-(United States Transportation Command (ustranscom.mil))
+- All flammable materials and aerosols must be stored in a flammable locker/connex. - All corrosive materials must be stored in a corrosive cabinet.
+Segregate Acids and Bases as they are incompatible. - Ensure containers are kept closed and in its original container.
+Promptly clean up spills per the SDS. - Always practice First In First Out (FIFO) rule to avoid creating expiration/excess waste. - A chemical inventory must be posted on the front of the flammable cabinet/storage area. - It is the responsibility of the user to ensure all HM is properly labelled, has a current SDS on file, and available for each product.
+All users should know and understand the SDS contents.

-Contact EMD for additional information at 502-624-1929/3629.
+EMD Hazardous Materials / BLDG 1110 502-624-1929/3629

-HOUSEHOLD AND COMMERCIAL APPLIANCES
+HOUSEHOLD & COMMERCIAL APPLIANCES

-Refrigerator, freezer, air conditioner, etc. which contain refrigerants FK 200-2
+Refrigerator, freezer, air conditioner, etc., which contain refrigerants FK 200-2

 Some household appliances contain refrigerants or other harmful elements.
 Environmental Protection Agency requires refrigerants to be removed prior to disposal of appliances.
-E-CFR Part 82, Subpart F-Recycling and Emissions Reduction.
+E-CFR Part 82, Subpart F - Recycling and Emissions Reduction.